gst4158/randomized_text/README.md

 ### Takes a selector, randomizes the value for a random interval, hides the random value, and reveals the true value afterwards.

- - Developed for modern browsers
- - **3.2KB** minified and Gzipped
- - An open-source project by [Julian Lloyd](https://twitter.com/julianlloyd)

 ***

 ### [→ Demo ←](http://google.com)